 Authentication using PayPal as a trusted third party

-- Send me a $1 USD personal payment as a "Gift" to my PayPal account using "firstname.lastname@example.org" as the email address to send the funds to.
+- Send me a $1 USD personal payment as a "Gift" from your verified account to my PayPal account using "firstname.lastname@example.org" as the email address to send the funds to.
 If you use a "purchase payment", I will not refund your $1.
 Pay attention.

 - In the "Subject:" field, let me know you wish for me to sign your key.